azkiflay/terraform/README.md

 ```
 However, you must be careful when deleting because there is no way to recover your infrastructure if you destroyed it in this way.
 Therefore, you must be certain that you do NOT need any of the resources in the project whose infrastructure is to be deleted.
 In any case, since Terraform is an IaC tool, you can re-create the same infrastructure again by running "*terraform apply*" as long as you have your Terraform file.

-Note that the *destroy* operation takes somewhat longer time because Terraform need to work with a dependency tree, ideintifying the right order to delete resources.
+Note that the *destroy* operation takes somewhat longer time because Terraform need to work with a dependency tree, identifying the right order to delete resources.

 Figure 10 shows Terraform's message on the local machine, stating that *8* resources were destroyed.
 In addition, Figure 10 displays the EC2 instances that are being deleted on AWS.
 On refresh, the instances were indeed terminated for good.